Anmol-Baranwal/Anmol-Baranwal/README.md

 <div>

-<i>&nbsp; Building solutions with open source.</i><br><br>
+<i>&nbsp; Building solutions with open source.</i> <br><br>

 👋 Hi!
 I'm Anmol Baranwal, a full-stack developer from India, super into Open Source, and working as a Technical writer for international brands.

+📈 Join my community for open source builders, content creators and technical writers at [dub.sh/opensouls](https://dub.sh/opensouls).

-🔥 I have worked with more than 8 international teams like [Taipy](https://github.com/Avaiga/taipy), [CopilotKit](https://github.com/CopilotKit/CopilotKit), [Wing](https://github.com/winglang/wing), reaching an audience of over _200k_.
+🔥 I have worked with more than 8 international teams like [Taipy](https://github.com/Avaiga/taipy), [CopilotKit](https://github.com/CopilotKit/CopilotKit), [Wing](https://github.com/winglang/wing), reaching an audience of over _250k_.
 If you need a technical writer, DM me on Twitter or LinkedIn.

-🔖 &nbsp; As a top author on [dev.to/anmolbaranwal](https://dev.to/anmolbaranwal), my content has been featured in prestigious communities like GitHub, resulting in a follower base of over _20k+_ within 6 months.
+🔖 &nbsp; As a top author on [dev.to/anmolbaranwal](https://dev.to/anmolbaranwal), my content has been featured in prestigious communities like GitHub, resulting in a follower base of over _25k+_ within 6 months.

 🚀 &nbsp; I've established myself in the [Top 5%](https://github.com/anuraghazra/github-readme-stats?tab=readme-ov-file#github-stats-card) of GitHub by contributing to _40+_ projects with _200+_ Pull Requests, participating in _500+_ discussions, and earning a lot of reputation.